 Improving how you accomplish EDI provides many benefits to your organization, including how you interact with your business partners.
 Purchase orders, invoices, and other B2B processes are the lifeblood of modern business, and enabling those processes ensures the reliable exchange of goods and services and ultimately dictates whether your business will make money.

-When you rely on legacy and disparate systems that are complex, expensive to manage, and complicated to use, those trading partner relationships – and revenue streams – are in jeopardy.
+When you rely on legacy and disparate systems that are complex, expensive to manage, or complicated to use, those trading partner relationships – and revenue streams – are in jeopardy.

 5 benefits of a modern EDI system: